 Dermatologists and pediatricians will first try topical medicated creams to treat childhood eczema.
 The active drugs in these topical therapies are either corticosteroids or calcineurin inhibitors.

-Both of these classes of medication suppress immune cell activity, which can increase the risk for developing an infection.
-Steroids decrease permeability of the area which will reduce swelling.
+Both of these classes of medication suppress immune cell activity, which can increase the risk of developing an infection.
+Steroids decrease the permeability of the area which will reduce swelling.

 Unfortunately, steroidal creams also can cause skin thinning and impaired wound healing.

-Calcineurin inhibitors (pimecrolimus and tacrolimus) do not have those side effects but they do increase the risk for developing skin cancer in the area where the cream is applied, especially certain cutaneous lymphomas.
+Calcineurin inhibitors (pimecrolimus and tacrolimus) do not have those side effects but they do increase the risk of developing skin cancer in the area where the cream is applied, especially certain cutaneous lymphomas.

-If topical treatments do not control the eczema, oral steroids and anti-histamine are prescribed.
-Like the topical steroids, the systemic steroids given as a pill work by suppressing the immune system and increase the risk for infection.
+If topical treatments do not control eczema, oral steroids and anti-histamine are prescribed.
+Like topical steroids, systemic steroids given as a pill work by suppressing the immune system and increasing the risk of infection.

-Eczema lesions can also become resistant to conventional treatments, requiring higher doses and sometimes stop working altogether.
+Eczema lesions can also become resistant to conventional treatments, requiring higher doses and sometimes stopping working altogether.